codeandrey/neat-starter/README.md

 Forked from Andrew Croce's Magnificent [Wordpress Foundation Starter Theme](https://bitbucket.org/andrewcroce/wordpress-foundation-starter-theme)

-It is packaged as a submodule of [WordPress-Skeleton, Fork](https://bitbucket.org/andrewcroce/wordpress-skeleton)
+It is recommended to be used as a submodule of [WordPress-Skeleton, Fork](https://bitbucket.org/andrewcroce/wordpress-skeleton)

 ## Requirements